FLEx: Reference Technology for Inducible Point Mutations

 This approach is often valuable when:

-- The customer is interested in monitoring the trafficking of gene-deleted cells.
+- You are interested in monitoring the trafficking of gene-deleted cells

 References describing applications using FLEx technology:

 Inducible Knockout: F. Schnütgen et al. Nature Biotech 2003.
 A directional strategy for monitoring Cre-mediated recombination at the cellular level in the mouse.

 Gene trapping: F. Schnütgen et al. PNAS 2005.
 Genomewide production of multipurpose alleles for the functional analysis of the mouse genome.

 Gene reporter switch: D. Atasoy et al. J Neuroscience 2008.
 A FLEX switch targets Channelrhodopsin-2 to multiple cell types for imaging and long-range circuit mapping.

 genOway holds an exclusive license from the University of Strasbourg, Inserm and CNRS, France.
 Patents for this technology are issued and maintained in the US (US7074611) and in Europe (EP1383891).